The Late Late Show

 Ryan Tubridy became host of The Late Late Show in September 2009.
 Ryan's first season as host proved a big success, attracting huge ratings along with hosting the most successful Toy Show in 15 years.

-Having celebrated the Late Late Show's 50th anniversary last season Ryan Tubridy returns to present another series of the longest running chat-show in the world with a mixture of entertainment, music, in-depth interviews and discussions on the stories that have the nation talking.
+Ryan Tubridy is back with a brand new season of The Late Late Show.
+This is the longest running chat-show in the world and provides a mixture of entertainment, music, in-depth interviews and discussions on the stories that have the nation talking.